BobbyTuna10/job-signal-monitor/README.md

-# job-signal-monitor
+AI-driven job signal monitoring system that aggregates and scores digital experience and product roles based on relevance and match criteria.

-Scheduled job monitor for CMS / digital experience roles
+Built to automate job discovery, apply filtering logic, and improve targeting through structured data and iterative refinement.